AhmedAliAhmedMostafa/image_project/README.md

      ```
      dpkg -i (path)
      ```
-     ### NOTE:replace parenthesis with the actual path where you saved .deb file
+     ### NOTE:replace parenthesis with the actual path where you saved .deb file,and you might need to use sudo at the begining of the command